guzelcihad/things-to-remember/java/Quarkus.md

 * Is an extension of the JVM to support more languages and several execution modes.
 (Polyglot)
 * Implemented in Java
 * Running an application inside JVM comes with startup and footprint costs
-* To improve that Graalvm has a feature to create native images for existing java applications
+* To improve that Graalvm has a feature to create native ../images for existing java applications
 * This results in a fast startup time and low memory footprint

 Architecture